Skip to content

 Volunteers will conduct intake interviews with low-income DC residents seeking to seal or expunge their criminal records.
 Interviewees have been pre-screened by Rising for Justice (RFJ) and Christian Legal Aid of DC (CLA).
 We strongly encourage all volunteer attorneys to continue their relationships with interviewees by volunteering with RFJ and CLA and agreeing to represent interviewees in their expungement case.
 Volunteers will need to be available for a quick 20-minute training the week prior on Thursday, October 21st, at 2:00 pm.
 Information will be provided once you register.
 No prior expungement experience is necessary!
 Students and non-attorneys are welcome to volunteer and will be paired with attorneys!

-Graphic: How-Tos For Developing A New Pro Bono Program
+Graphic: How-Tos for Developing a New Pro Bono Program

 How-Tos for Developing a New Pro Bono Program